top of page

 - The email may be missing specific details that the NZTA will have on file: such as your plate number, the date your vehicle license is due and vehicle make and model.

-- Hover over buttons and links to see if the pop-up will take you to a genuine government (.govt.nz) website
+- Hover over buttons and links to see if the pop-up will take you to a genuine government (.govt.nz) website.

 False Purchases Scam

-You will receive an automated phone call, supposedly from your bank, saying that there is a payment on your Visa or Mastercard from overseas that you may not have made.
+You will receive a phone call, supposedly from your bank, saying that there is a payment on your Visa or Mastercard from overseas that you may not have made.
 They will tell you the amount and the payee - eg. “Did you recently purchase something on E-bay for $1,210?”
 You are then asked to press ''Hash 1'' on your phone if you have not authorised the payment.
 Victims who follow the instruction will then be connected to a human operator who will try to elicit information that could be used to defraud.
 So beware.
+If you think you may have unwittingly compromised your bank account, contact your bank immediately.

-Text Message Scam: In the text message, you are told that they have tried to deliver a parcel to your address and gives a fake track and trace number.
-The scammers direct you to a website tracktrace-newzealand.blogspot.com, which asks for a tracking number.
+Parcel Delivery Scam: In the email or text message, you are told that they have tried to deliver a parcel to your address and gives a fake track and trace number.
+The scammers direct you to a website which asks for a tracking number.
 This then directs you to another page that claims that the status for the package is pending in Auckland and that a delivery fee of $3.25 has not been paid.
-Those who click on ''pay shipping'' are then re-directed to another website 1superprize.com which asks for the user's details and to pick a payment method.
+Those who click on ''pay shipping'' are then re-directed to another website which asks for the user's details and payment method.
+(Either direct debit, or Visa). $3.25 may not seem like a lot, but when scammers target enough people it adds up quickly.
+And more importantly, you're handing over your credit card and personal details."

 False Website Scam: The website that you wish to buy a service or product from may not be the authentic website.
+Don't use the website sent to you.
+Check that website address is the genuine one.

 eg. There is a false website for Norton Antivirus software.
 Not only will you lose your money, but your computer could be compromised.
-Check that website address is the genuine one.

-Scammers are trying to get payment or personal details from you.
 Some will say they are from a Government Department (IRD) and you are due a refund.
 They ask that you give them your Bank Account number and pin number and they will deposit the payment into your account.
 Say you will phone the IRD direct.
+Scammers are trying to get payment or personal details from you.

 Or they may say that your telephone or electricity account is overdue and your phone or electricity will be cut off the next day if you don’t pay immediately.
 This puts pressure on, and some people panic and give the information the scammer wants.
 Say you will phone the company and check it out for yourself.

+One scam is that they tell you that your friend is on holiday, and they have lost their credit card and need some money.
 If you receive an email like that, supposedly from a friend, they will tell you where to send the money to help your friend or ask you to purchase i-tune gift cards and send them to an address.
-Sometimes they are sending the email from an address similar to your friends, but sometimes it may seemingly be going to your friend’s address, but it has been hacked.
+Sometimes they are sending the email from an address very similar to your friends.
+Sometimes it may actually be from your friend's address, which has been hacked.
 Get in touch with your friend some other way.

 A scammer may send out an email saying you have won a lottery, or that a store is sending you a voucher as you have been a good customer.
 You just have to provide certain details to claim your winnings!
 Or they may say that if you pay them a certain amount you will receive amazing discounts from certain hotels.
 These discounts could be non-existent.
 Do not reply.